qri-io/qri/README.md

 Having `go` installed is enough, proceed to <a href="#building">building</a>.

 ### Windows

-Unfortunately, we do not have distributable single exe releases of `qri` yet, but those are planned.
-For now, you will need to build `qri` from source.

 To start, make sure that you have enabled [Developer Mode](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development).
 A library that we depend on needs it enabled in order to properly handle symlinks.
 If not done, you'll likely get the error message "A required privilege is not held by the client".